gwexploratoryaudits/brla_explore/B2Audits/README.md

 ## Stopping Probabilities and Risk
 B2 audits allow the possibility of stopping at each ballot draw.

-* If the election is incorrect, the possibility of stopping at each draw allows for the incurring of risk at each draw, by erroneously stopping the audit.
+* If the election is incorrect, the possibility of stopping at each draw allows for the incurring of risk at each draw---by erroneously stopping the audit.

 * On the other hand if the election is correct, there is also a probability of (correctly) stopping at each draw.